gludescher/qulture_challenge/README.md

 For the structure above, we could consider the following operations:

 - Invalid operations examples:
-    - Assign Jim as Michael's manager: Jim is under Dwight who is under Michael.
+    - Assign Jim as Michael's manager: Jim is under Dwight, who is under Michael.
 Therefore, this would create a loop.
     - Assign Nellie as Andy's manager: Nelly is under Andy.
 This would also create a loop.
 - Valid operations examples:
     - Assign Robert California as Michael's manager.
     - Assign Nellie Bertram as Michael's manager: although unintuitive, Nellie isn't below Michael in the hierarchy.
 In this case, all employees currently under Michael would also be under Nellie.
-Thus, Michael would be on the same level as Toby.
+Michael would be on the same level as Toby.
-    - Assign Dwight as Pete's manager: although Pete already has a manager, this would simply change his manager, as in a department change.
+    - Assign Dwight as Pete's manager: although Pete already has a manager, this would simply alter his current manager, as in a department change.
 If he had subordinates, they would come along as well.
     - Remove Jim's manager (set to NULL) and then assign Jim as Michael's manager: now, Jim has no manager when we try to assign him as Michael's manager, so there is no problem in that.

 # 3. API